sassoftware/viya4-ark/pre_install_report/README.md

-# Pre-Installation Check of SAS Viya System Requirements
+# Pre-Installation Check of SAS Viya Platform System Requirements
 ## Overview
-This tool compares your Kubernetes environment to the SAS Viya system requirements.
+This tool compares your Kubernetes environment to the SAS Viya platform system requirements.
 It evaluates a
 number of items, such as memory, CPU cores, software versions, and permissions.
 The output is a web-viewable,
 HTML report with the results.

-SAS recommends running the tool and resolving any reported issues _before_ beginning a SAS Viya deployment in a Kubernetes cluster.
+SAS recommends running the tool and resolving any reported issues _before_ beginning a SAS Viya platform deployment in a Kubernetes cluster.
 The tool cannot account for the dynamic resource allocations that Kubernetes may orchestrate once Viya is deployed.
 The report and the information therein must be considered a snapshot in time.

-The Kubernetes cluster for a SAS Viya deployment must meet the requirements documented in [SAS® Viya® Operations](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/titlepage.htm)
+The Kubernetes cluster for a SAS Viya platform deployment must meet the requirements documented in [SAS® Viya® Platform Operations](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/titlepage.htm)
 Ensure that the Kubernetes version is within the documented range for the selected cloud provider.
 If the Kubernetes server version is below the default minimum, a warning will be included in the report.